datafolklabs/cement/doc/source/dev/contributing.rst

 All contributors should attempt to abide by the following:

     * Contributors fork the project on GitHub onto their own account
-    * All changes should be commited, and pushed to your repository
+    * All changes should be commited, and pushed to their repository
     * All pull requests are from a topic branch, not an existing Cement branch
     * Contributors make every effort to comply with `PEP8 <http://www.python.org/dev/peps/pep-0008/>`_